Litigation Process Chart

 a) any irrelevant false or improper matter in a pleading

-b) all or any part of any pleading not drawn or filed in conformity with California law, California Rules of Court, Local Rules of Court or a Court Order- The Court will Rule on the Motion at a hearing
+b) all or any part of any pleading not drawn or filed in conformity with California law, California Rules of Court, Local Rules of Court or a Court Order

 - Special Motion to Strike aka Strategic Lawsuit Against Public Participation (SLAPP)